xbsonmez/feedback/README.md

 # How to run

-  - npm install
+  - 'npm install'
-  - yarn start and npm run start
+  - 'yarn start' and 'npm run start'
-  - yarn test  => to show test coverage
+  - 'yarn test' : to show test coverage

 # Feedback Application